AXIS

 Experience Prototype

-The first robot for the AXIS project I designed and built this prototype over the course of six weeks so that the team could demo an initial experience prototype to executives.
-It was subsequently used in further software and UI/UX development efforts.
+The first robot developed for the AXIS project was designed and built over a six-week period to support an initial experience prototype for executive demonstrations.
+It was later used as a platform for continued software and UI/UX development.